gcalacdayuniv/2026lms/README.md

 * **`GAS_WEBHOOK_URL`**: The proxy endpoint used to transmit base64 payloads to Google Apps Script.

 ## Recent Feature & Security Updates
+* **Interactive Attendance Tracking:** Appended attendance toggles into the Class Roster screen.
+Included a bulk selection utility ("Mark All Present"), Date selection, and error handling for missing inputs.
+* **Batch SQL Inserts for Attendance Data:** Implemented the `/api/attendance` endpoint.
+The logic clears existing records for a specific date and course, then efficiently utilizes D1's `env.DB.batch()` technique to execute the array of new attendance status values simultaneously.
 * **Lecturer Class Screen & Roster Mapping:** Created a dynamic route mapping system allowing lecturers to click their created modules to view a dedicated detailed class screen.
 Added a backend endpoint returning an alphabetically sorted array combining users and enrollments table data (Avatar, Name, Info) to facilitate upcoming attendance modules.
 * **Dynamic Registration Course Lists:** Abstracted the textual string input for "Course" in the Student Registration block into a Dynamic Dropdown Select element.
 Lecturers can now manage the contents of this list explicitly via a modal from their side panel.
 * **Course Restrictions & Creation Modal:** Abstracted the course creation process for lecturers into a popup modal mapped exclusively within their profile side panel.
 Added backend parameters enforcing enrollment restrictions by mapping available courses directly against a student's Course, Year, and Section inputs dynamically.